 Washington, D.C. office opens as an extension of the firm’s Government Relations and Calfee Strategic Solutions practices.
 Mitch Blair and Doug Neary are named as Vice Chairmen.

 Tom McKee is named Senior Chairman, and Doug Neary is named Chairman of Calfee.

-Indianapolis office opens to support the firm’s Public Utilities Regulatory practice and the Calfee Zoning consultancy and Land Use practice.
+Indianapolis office opens to support the firm’s Public Utilities Regulatory practice.

 New York office opens in the city's Financial District to serve the firm's growing list of national and international clients.